 Try using different types of film

-Most instant cameras come with different film choices.
-Not only do you have color, but black and white, and sephia.
-Plus some films have fun and colorful frames.
-Or choose to decorate your frame on your own with markers, stickers, or washi tape.
-This brightens up your photo and helps you get more creative.
+Most instant cameras come in a set with several different film choices.
+Not only do you have color, but also the classic black and white film and of course sepia.
+Plus some films have fun and colorful frames you might enjoy.
+Or you can choose to decorate your frame on your own with markers, stickers, or washi tape.
+This brightens up your photo and lets you add your own style to it.

 Buy your film in bulk

-Buying more than one pack of film makes your film cheaper.
+This is our number one tip, the insight we hope you remember if you only remember one thing from this article.
+Always buy film in bulk!
+Buying more than one pack of film makes your film cheaper so you get more for your money.
 You can get a prepackaged set for a better price.
 Plus, you can mix and match different types of films with your friends for an even better deal!

 Add contrast with your pictures

-An instant camera doesn’t do a great job of capturing contrast, so make sure to add contrast with your pictures.
-This means to shoot light on dark or dark on light, rather than a lot of things the same color or that blend together.
-Instant camera film has a more retro look, so don’t get discouraged if you don’t have bright, colorful images.
+What you don’t want is to have a lot of things the same color next to each other or blending together.
+Instant camera film has a more retro look, so don’t get discouraged if you don’t have the bright, colorful images you’re used to seeing on your iPhone.

 Fill up most of the frame with your subject

-Because the films are pretty small, fill up most of the frame with your subject.
-This will help you see details a lot better.
-It might take a little practice, but your photos will be better if you do it.
+Because the films are pretty small, fill up most of the frame with your subject, whether it’s a person or an object.
+This will help you see details a lot better and will minimize the distractions in the background.
+Do this by getting closer to the subject or using a close up lens.
+It might take a little practice, but your photos will be better if you remember to fill the frame with your subject.

 Develop your photo in the dark

-To get the best colors, develop your photo in the dark.
-This can be turning your image upside down, sticking in a drawer, or leaving in a dark room.
-10 minutes should be sufficient for it to develop.
-If the sun hits it while it’s developing, it can mess with the colors.
+To get the most vivid colors, develop your photo in the dark.
+You can do this can be turning your image upside down, sticking it in a drawer, or leaving it in a dark room.
+But ten minutes should be sufficient for the image to develop completely.
+It is important to do this because if the sun hits the image while it’s still developing, it can mess with the colors and ruin an otherwise perfect photo.

 Ignore the camera and follow your instincts (be creative)